 Zone 1a, the coldest, covers the northernmost parts including the North Slope Borough, while zone 8b, the warmest, is found in the southernmost tip of the Alaska Panhandle.

-The zones changes gradually southward, with the interior Alaska generally colder than coastal areas at similar latitudes.
-Major cities like Fairbanks, Anchorage, and Juneau fall into different planting zones, showing the state’s climatic diversity.
+Zones change gradually southward, with interior Alaska colder than coastal areas at similar latitudes.
+Major cities — including Fairbanks (Zone 2a), Anchorage (Zone 4a), and Juneau (Zone 7a) — fall into different zones, reflecting Alaska’s climatic diversity.

 Planting Zones Alaska Map